gmongaras/YOLOX_From_Scratch/README.md

 https://github.com/gmongaras/YOLOX_From_Scratch.git
 ```

-After cloning the repo, please dowload the Coco data which is specified in [Coco Dataset Information](#coco-dataset-information)
+After cloning the repo, please download the Coco data which is specified in [Coco Dataset Information](#coco-dataset-information)

 ## Directory Information

 The Coco data should be in the proper format so the model can properly find the data.
-The directory tree below is how the repo should be properly formatted assuming the val 2017 and test 2017 data was downloaded:
+The directory tree below is how the repo should be properly formatted, assuming the val 2017 and test 2017 data were downloaded:

 ```
 .